 An internship is the perfect way to do this.
-The Digital Writing and Media Arts Department provides you with an opportunity to earn 3 hours of internship credit in either the B.S. in Interactive Design or the B.S. in Technical Communication.
+The Technical Communication and Interactive Design Department provides you with an opportunity to earn 3 hours of internship credit in either the B.S. in Interactive Design or the B.S. in Technical Communication.

 What benefits will an internship provide me?

 An internship is a valuable form of “learning by doing.”
 Internships can help you in a number of important ways.
 Below is a short list of benefits:

 - Gain professional experience related to your major

 - Apply knowledge learned in the classroom to workplace situations

 - Bolster your academic learning with workplace experience

 - Provide you with extra money if the internship is paid

 Can I Do an Internship For Credit With a Non-Profit Organization?